o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/functions.md

 # Functions
-Functions in AZSL work similarly to HLSL (see the [HLSL](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-functions) documentation on Functions.)
-However, there are a few oddities to note about functions in AZSL.
+Functions in AZSL work similarly to HLSL (see the [Microsoft DirectX HLSL documentation](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-functions) on functions.)
+However, there are a few differences to note about functions in AZSL.

 ## Function Declarations
 AZSL supports forward declarations of functions, meaning a function can be declared before it is defined.
 If a function is declared multiple times, AZSLc will ignore the repeated declarations.
 Note that redefined functions are not permitted and lead to a compile error.
 This is in accordance to the one definition rule in AZSL.